Statistics Notebook

 5. Decision: if p < α, reject H₀

-p-value: the probability of observing a result at least as extreme as yours, assuming H₀ is true.
+p-value: the chance of seeing a result at least as extreme as yours, assuming H₀ is true.
 A small p-value means the data is unlikely under H₀.

 Common misunderstanding: p < 0.05 does not prove H₁ is true.
-It only means the data is inconsistent with H₀ at the chosen significance level.
+It only means the data does not fit H₀ at the chosen significance level.

 Type I and Type II Errors